tjungbauer/helm-charts/charts/helper-status-checker/README.md

 helper-status-checker:
   enabled: true

-  sleeptimer: 60  # wait time in seconds for the check-job to verify when the deployments should be ready
+  sleeptimer: 20  # wait time in seconds for the check-job to verify when the deployments should be ready
   maxretries: 20  # number of retries for each check

+  operatorName: my-operator # use currentCSV from packagemanifest.spec.curretncsv but WITHOUT the version number

   namespace:
     name: open-cluster-management